Mansi06Salar/cara-ecommerce-mern/README.md

 ## Project Status

-CARA E-Commerce V2 is a functional full-stack e-commerce application with customer authentication, MongoDB-backed products, cart and order management, and role-based admin functionality.
+CARA E-Commerce V2 is a functional full-stack e-commerce application with:

+- Customer authentication
+- JWT authorization
+- MongoDB-backed products
+- Shopping cart functionality
+- Checkout and order management
+- Customer order history
+- Role-based admin access
+- Product management
+- Customer order management
+- Admin dashboard and revenue overview

+The application can be cloned from GitHub and configured to run locally using the setup instructions provided above.